mwaylabs/cordova-plugin-inappbrowser/README.md

 - backgroundColor: Defines the backgroundcolor of the bar at the bottom of the webview, expectes a string with a colorcode e.g. '#FFFFFF'
 - isPDF: Defines whether to show or hide the navigation buttons (next, back, reload) expects a boolean
 - url: The url of the resource to show. expects a string with a valid url
+- urlEncoding: Defines whether to encode or not the url.
+Expects a boolean

 ### Supported Platforms
 - iOS 7+